ditrit/OGrEE-Core/README.md

 ![Github Actions panel](/assets/images/github.png)

-Note: If release workflow is launch on another branch when a release-candidate, it will fail.
+Note: If release workflow is launch on another branch other than a release-candidate, it will fail.

 ## Build docker images and CLI